Blackjack Card Values and Hands Values

 Before you get involved with Blackjack, you must get acquainted with the fundamentals - which is what this guide is all about.
 So if you’re still new to Blackjack, this is an excellent place to start before you set out on your casino adventure.

-The Inception of Blackjack
+The Origins of Blackjack

 The origins of Blackjack are not so clear-cut.
 It’s widely believed to have been introduced in Spain around the 15th or the 16th-century.
 In one of Miguel de Cervantes's novels, we find references to a game known as ‘Veintiuna’, which stands for twenty-one in Spanish, and subsequent references to the game ‘Vingt-et-un’ were also found in France.
 Consequently, Blackjack found its way to America!
 How?
 Thanks to the pursuits of the colonising Europeans in the 1800s.
 As a way to promote this game, casinos introduced a 10 to 1 payout to players whose hand consisted of a jack of clubs/spades and an ace of spades.
 Thus, the derivation of the name ‘Blackjack’ we know today.